Office Phone: (432) 335-5735

-The Odessa Police Department Crime Scene Unit, completely staffed by civilian personnel, is made up of six Crime Technicians, two Property and Evidence Technicians, one clerk and one supervisor.
+The Odessa Police Department Crime Scene Unit, completely staffed by civilian personnel, supervised by Stephanie Bothwell and is made up of six Crime Technicians, two Property and Evidence Technicians, one clerk and one supervisor.

 CSU Crime Technicians